alexmerser/lightningwolf-smp/docs/admin/bind9.rst

 For this example I'll use **192.168.0.1** IP address for reverse DNS.
 Replace it with your server IP address.
 In most of situations configuration for reverse DNS is not required.

+For this example ns1.lightningwolf.net IP address is  **192.168.0.1** and this is master DNS server.
+For this example ns2.lightningwolf.net IP address is  **192.168.0.2** and this is slave DNS server.

 Installation
 ------------